The Curse of the Cat People

 The Curse of the Cat People is a 1944 American psychological supernatural thriller film directed by Gunther von Fritsch and Robert Wise, produced by Val Lewton, and starring Simone Simon, Kent Smith, Jane Randolph, and Ann Carter.
 It tells a story about a young girl who befriends the ghost of her father's deceased first wife, a Serbian fashion designer who descended from a race of people who could transform into cats.
-The film, which marks Wise's first directing credit, is a sequel to Cat People (1942) and has many of the same central characters, but the plot is only tangentially related to its predecessor.
+The film, which marks Wise's first directing credit, is a sequel to Cat People (1942) and shares characters with the first film.
+The plot is only tangentially related to the original, though.

 Plot

 Following the death of his wife, Irena Dubrovna, engineer Oliver Reed has remarried to his former co-worker, Alice Moore.
 The couple now have a six-year-old daughter, Amy, and reside in Tarrytown, New York.
 Oliver worries about Amy's extreme introversion and predilection to fantasy, as the behavior reminds him of Irena, whose madness drove her to death.
 At the urging of her parents, Amy attempts to make friends with the neighborhood children, who spurn her.
 While walking through the neighborhood, Amy pauses in front of a large house, which the other children claim is inhabited by a witch.
 An elderly woman's voice beckons Amy from a second-floor window, and she follows.
 From the window, the woman drops a handkerchief and a ring to the ground.
 Amy takes them, though the hankie is promptly snatched from her by Barbara Farren, the elderly woman's rejected daughter.

 The Reeds' butler, Edward, tells Amy the ring appears to be a "wishing ring" and suggests she make a wish to it.
 In the garden, Amy wishes simply for a friend.
 Moments later, a wind encircles her, and she begins frolicking with what Oliver and Edward observe as an imaginary friend.
 The next day, Amy goes back to the house to return the ring.
 She is met inside by Barbara's eccentric elderly mother, a former stage actress named Julia, who tells Amy that her real daughter is dead, and that Barbara is a spy posing as her.
 Amy looks on as Julia dramatically re-enacts the legend of the Headless Horseman of Sleepy Hollow, but the story is cut short when Edward comes to retrieve Amy.
 After Amy leaves, Barbara chastises Julia for the way she treats her, but Julia continues to insist that Barbara is an imposter, and that her daughter died when she was six years old.